alptugan/blog-teaching/content/Courses/COD 208 Creative Coding II.md

 5. ❗Submit the sketch source code as zip file as well.

 ## week 5
+> [!TIP] This form, which will be available starting **Monday, March 3**, consists of **two open-ended questions** where students can share what they find positive about the courses and the areas they believe could be improved for a better learning experience.
+The form will remain accessible via SIS **throughout the upcoming week**.

 **Augmented Reality**
 - Your games must be finished and finalized.
 - I don't want to hear any apologies or last day help requests.